marcocacciabue/resvidex/README.md

 # Use the wrapper function.
 You can pass other arguments
 Classify(inputFile=file_path,model=FULL_GENOME)

+#if you want to export the prediction
+utils::write.csv2(Classification,"Classification_file.csv")

-# This command run the whole pipeline and saves a file in the working directory a "Results.csv" by default.
+# This command saves a file in the working directory as "Results.csv" by default.
 You can change the name file setting the "outputFile" parameter.

 # To exit the container just run